 We’ve already shown you how DreamHost makes it easy to purchase and activate an SSL/TLS certificate straight from your control panel.
 You can actually use a similar process to add a third-party certificate as well.

 To do this, you’ll need to log in to your account and navigate to Panel > Domains > Secure Hosting.
-Click on the Change link to bring up the different available SSL/TLS options.

 You might already have spotted the fourth option, which we didn’t mention before.
 Import SSL enables you to install a third-party SSL/TLS certificate on your site.
 Make sure you have that certificate ready, then select that option.